 - Capacity: 54,600

 The ESPRIT arena, previously known as LTU arena, is relatively new stadium, having been opened only in 2005 when it replaced the previous home of Fortuna Düsseldorf, the Rheinstadion.
 The ESPRIT arena is basically located on the same spot, just a tad further north than the Rheinstadion.

-As nice as this all is, the ESPRIT arena is not a very striking stadium.
+As nice as this all is, the stadium is not a very striking one.
 From the outside, it looks kind of weird due to the facade consisting of aluminium tube, on the inside it is a quite spacious, two-tiered stadium, of course fully covered and, as already said, with a roof that can be closed.
 The most prominent feature may be the multi-colored seats, which result in the stadium appearing to be crowded even when attendance is low.